highcharts/github.highcharts.com/docs/operations-console.md

 - No automatic retry.
 - Audit event format and 64 KiB response bound.

-In deployed-development verification (HTTPS): additionally check HTTPS ingress, `__Host-hc-ops` cookie, exact configured Origin, and trusted-proxy forwarded-address handling.
+In deployed-development verification (HTTPS mTLS): additionally check HTTPS ingress, `__Host-hc-ops` cookie, exact configured Origin, and that `/_ops` requests on the public HTTP listener fail closed.

 ### Gate 4 — Security and failure injection